FocusImpact of group affiliation on self-identification

 - Teaching is … N/A

 Synopsis“Social identity” is defined as the part of one’s self-concept that’s based on affiliations with social groups.
 Social Identity Theory looks at such group qualities as status, permeability, and stability to understand their impact on social identity.
 The theory differentiates between interpersonal relationships (involving a few people) and intergroup behavior (involving clusters of interpersonal relationships), and it argues that individual behavior and sensibilities can be significantly affected by different levels of affiliation and engagement.
-A major sub discourse is:
+Associated perspectives and subdiscourses include:

-- Implicit Bias (Unconscious Bias; Implicit Stereotype) – As the name suggests, Implicit Bias is associated with nonconcious acts of attributing particular characteristics or habits to members of an identifiable group (distinguished, e.g., according to sex, gender, race, nationality, accent, class, etc.).
+- Implicit Bias (Implicit Stereotype; Implicit Theory; Unconscious Bias) – nonconcious acts of attributing particular characteristics or habits to members of an identifiable group (distinguished, e.g., according to sex, gender, race, nationality, accent, class, etc.), typically associated with ascribing negative judgments

 CommentaryThe timing of Social Identity Theory is important for understanding its foci and limitations.
 It was proposed when Behaviorisms were in serious decline and Cognitivism had risen to a certain prominence.
 Absent in those frames were considerations of the social and the situational, and Social Identity Theory stepped into that gap.
 It thus represented an important shift in thinking.
 However, it maintained many of the assumptions of Correspondence Discourses, including the belief that individuals were mental agents (insulated and isolated from others).